Why should I hire a someone to cook in my home?

 What kind of experience and qualifications do you have?

-I was employed as a chef over a seven-year period (including at The Neal St Restaurant and Jamie Oliver’s Fifteen in London) and have cooked for dozens of families whilst working for over ten years as a nanny.
+I was employed as a chef over a seven-year period (including at The Neal St Restaurant and Jamie Oliver’s Fifteen in London) and have cooked for dozens of families whilst working as a nanny for over ten years.
 Since developing food intolerances of my own, I am even more aware of the importance of catering for them – especially in regards to minimising cross contamination.
 I hold current food handling and first aid certificates along with working with children and police checks.
 I am insured and a member of the Australian Institute of Food Safety and the Institute of Professional Organisers.
 You are in good hands!

 *Please see Terms and Conditions for information about payment, cancellations and other boring but rather important stuff.